 For the master, we added garland, a vintage sign and a few festive oversized pillows.
 The furry throw really warmed up the space and decorating the nightstands with Christmas trinkets was a great tip!
 Nightstands are the perfect place to recycle old ornaments and any festive trees or Santas.
 I also added a sparse little Christmas tree in the corner of my room (remember, Charlie Brown?) and it truly completed the space.

 For the guestroom I did the same, keeping the current bedding, adding just a few festive and cozy pillows, a throw and mini trees to the nightstands and entryway.

-In the coming weeks, wreaths are going to be on sale and that’s the best time to stock up on as many as you can!
+In the coming weeks, wreaths and garlands are going to be on sale!
+And that means it’s the best time to stock up on as many as you can!
 In addition to my front door, I like to add them down the stairs and on my rustic barn doors to my master bedroom.

 Set The Table As If You’re Hosting Queen Elizabeth

 The saying is true, “More is more.”
 And when it comes to a festive table, twinkling lights and sparkle bring the magic.
 To get that “WOW” factor, you have to think in layers.
 A furry placemat is a great place to start.
 Pottery Barn used two-layered and perfectly stacked chargers to set the tableware.

 The center of the table is adorned with two pieces of garland and lights.
 And using two different styles of Christmas trees is the perfect way to set the tabletop holiday stage.
 The birch trees light up, and thankfully for the five-hour timer, I don’t have to worry about turning anything off!
 With Pottery Barn’s help, the Schaffer Chateau is #winning this holiday season!